learn-co-curriculum/dsc-exploring-and-transforming-json-schemas-lab/README.md

 data = json.load(f)
 ```

-## Explore the first and second levels of the schema hierarchy.
+## Explore the first and second levels of the schema hierarchy

 ```python